AkankshShigwan/devcamper/docs/spec.md

 #### 4.5.4 File Upload & Storage
--> need to create table (if we are allowing multiple image) or field (for multiple image can store data in array) -> need a separate folder to store image in api project -> need image get API to get the store image
+-> need to create table (if we are allowing multiple image) or field (for multiple image can store data in array) -> we can create Table to store multiple image path eith bootcamp id
 - **Multer Middleware** ensures only valid file types are accepted.
 - **File Size Limitations** prevent excessive storage usage.